oxime3/pdq-logistics/README.md

 Repository for pdq-logistics sub-system

 ## Prerequisites
 - Docker & Docker-compose.
-The docker engine can be downloaded from their official website at https://www.docker.com/
+Downloaded from their official website at https://www.docker.com/

+## Repositories
+This docker hub repository is located at https://hub.docker.com/repository/docker/oxime/pdq

 ## Installation
 Clone the repository: